Skip to content

 • Have cognitive disabilities

-• Use assistive technologies
+• Rely on assistive technologies like screen readers

 Everyone deserves equal access to information and services online.
 Full stop.

-• Larger audience — 15-20% of people have disabilities
+• Larger audience: 15-20% of people have disabilities

-The WCAG Guidelines
+The WCAG guidelines

 LevelDescriptionWho Needs It